 Keeping Girls in School Act

-Futures Without Violence is a proud supporter of the Keeping Girls in School Act of 2019.
+Futures Without Violence is a proud supporter of the Keeping Girls in School Act of 2021.
 The bill has bipartisan support in both houses of congress.
-It was introduced in April of 2019 by Senators Jeanne Shaheen (D-NH) and Lisa Murkowski (R-AK) in the Senate and Representatives Lois Frankel (D-FL), Susan Brooks (R-IN), Nita Lowey (D-NY) and Brian Fitzpatrick (R-PA) in the House.
+It was re-introduced in June of 2021 by Senators Jeanne Shaheen (D-NH), Susan Collins (R-ME) and Lisa Murkowski (R-AK) and Rob Portman (R-OH) in the Senate and Representatives Lois Frankel (D-FL) and Mike Waltz (R-FL) in the House.